PCFINE Year I Educational Objectives

 - To be able to describe the therapeutic usefulness of a developmental perspective in couple therapy

-- To be able to describe how developmental growth in relationships can stall as a result of normative transitions, individuals' developmental histories, and cultural myths about relationship
+- To be able to describe how developmental growth in relationships can stall as a result of normative transitions, cultural beliefs, individuals' developmental histories, and the psychodynamics of relationship

 - To be able to identify ways to intervene with couples using a developmental perspective